 Safety is paramount when traveling in the backcountry regardless of your mode of winter adventure.
 This is especially true for cross-country skiing in mountainous landscapes.
 Due to their long and lightweight design, cross-country skis are ideal for flat and rolling terrain.

-Unfortunately they’re problematic when it comes to dealing with the steep conditions associated with mountains.
-Appropriate route selection for xc skiing in such terrain is essential.
+Unfortunately, they can be problematic when it comes to dealing with the steep conditions associated with mountains.
+Therefore, appropriate route selection for xc skiing in such terrain is essential.
 But no matter where you travel in the backcountry, you’ll inevitably encounter slope angles that’ll require you to be creative with those skinny skis.

 My advice is to come prepared with the technical skills necessary to negotiate challenging backcountry conditions.

-Two classic cross-country skiing techniques essential for safe travel in the backcountry are the side-step and herringbone.
+And, two classic cross-country skiing techniques that are essential for safe travel in the backcountry are the side-step and herringbone.

 These two modes of travel are critical to know because they are non-gliding techniques.
-This means that you can use them to climb and descend steeper angles of terrain without fear of sliding.
+So, this means that you can use them for climbing and descending steeper angles of terrain without fear of sliding.

 Basically, you should be able to incorporate the side-step and herringbone techniques (and their myriad variations) seamlessly into your diagonal stride.